 The Equilibrists: A report from Greece

-And it was within this frame that Greece’s cultural summer opened: with a kind of cautious optimism reflected in a series of major cultural initiatives, some new, others not so new.
+And it was within this context that Greece’s cultural summer opened: with a kind of cautious optimism reflected in a series of major cultural initiatives, some new, others not so new.
 There was the four-day programme of events celebrating the completion of the Renzo Piano-designed cultural project that is the Stavros Niarchos Foundation Cultural Center—a gargantuan complex located on the southern coast of Athens funded by the Stavros Niarchos Foundation and gifted to the state.
 The programme included an international video exhibition, Fireflies in the Night ( 22-24 June), organised by critic Robert Storr, former Dean of the Yale School of Art, with curators Barbara London, Kalliopi Minioudaki and Francesca Pietropaolo.
 Then there was the opening of a David Hammons exhibition at the George Economou Collection; the third annual summer solo exhibition featuring an internationally renowned artist.
 (The first was Taryn Simon in the summer of 2013).

 The measure of history was palpable in this exhibition, as remixed in the works selected.
 In the case of Petros Moris and Eva Papamargariti, we see a fusion between ruin porn and post-digital aesthetics; in Moris’s case, plaster casts laid out over iron grille, and in Papamargariti’s case, digital fabric prints hung like flags around a digital animation of a summerscape over which a digital voice speaks.
-In the case of Zoi Gaitanidou’s excellent woven canvases, vibrantly rendered tribal figures appear in jungle landscapes articulated in rich forest colours.
+In the case of Zoi Gaitanidou’s excellent woven canvases, vibrantly rendered figures appear in jungle landscapes articulated in rich forest colours.
 There is palpable sense of fantasy, horror, and ironic whimsy in some of the practices on show.
-Malvina Panagiotidi’s haunted houses of Athens rendered in the beeswax of Orthodox candles conjured the ghosts of Greece’s modern history, while Loukia Alavanou’s edit for The Green Room (2015-16) offers a 3D video remix of various scenes from horror films presented as a narrative about—essentially—paying the rent.
-In Orestis Mavroudis’ 2013 video, Attempt to Fly (2013), we see a man attempting to fly in a field with a contraption that will clearly never work.
+Malvina Panagiotidi’s haunted houses of Athens rendered in the beeswax of Orthodox candles conjured the ghosts of Greece’s modern history, while Loukia Alavanou’s edit for The Green Room (2015-16) offers a 3D video remix of various scenes from horror films presented as a narrative about paying the rent.
+In Orestis Mavroudis’ 2013 video, Attempt to Fly (2013), a man attempts to fly in a field with a contraption that will clearly never work.